golioth/developer-training/website/docs/golioth-exercises/golioth-explore.md

 # Exploring Golioth using the MagTag

+## Learning Objectives
+Now that we have a piece of hardware/firmware that can connect to Golioth, we are going to use it to explore the differences between features on the [Golioth Console](https://console.golioth.io).

+### Desired outcome(s)
+* Understand different ways of sending a chunk of data back to Golioth.
+* Understand how to simplify streaming data views using the Query builder.

+### Approximate time

+* This section will take approximately 5-10 minutes

 ## LightDB State vs Stream: A brief overview

 "LightDB" is a generic term we use for the database capabilities on the Golioth cloud.
 The two functionalities and use cases are somewhat different: